AnnsAnns/RIOT/doc/guides/advanced_tutorials/porting_boards.md

 :::note
-Header files do not need to be defined in `include/`, but if defined somewhere else then they must be added to the include path.
-In `Makefile.include`: `INCLUDES += -I<some>/<directory>/<path>`
+Header files do not need to be defined in `include/`, but if defined somewhere else then they must be added to the include path in `Makefile.include`: `INCLUDES += -I<some>/<directory>/<path>`
 :::